ibmruntimes/vsam.js/README.md

 * The first argument is the name of an existing VSAM dataset.
 * The second argument is the JSON object derived from the schema file.
+* The optional third argument, if specified, is the fopen() mode; default is 'ab+,type=record' if none is specified.
-* The value returned is a vsam dataset handle.
+* The value returned is a VSAM dataset handle.
 The rest of this readme describes the operations that can be performed on this object.
 * Usage notes:
+  * If the third argument is specified, it is passed as-is to C/C++ library function fopen().
+  * To open a non-empty VSAM dataset in read-only mode, specify 'rb,type=record' as the third argument.
   * On error, this function with throw an exception.

-## Check if vsam dataset exists
+## Check if VSAM dataset exists

 ```js
 const vsam = require('vsam');